mejedi/blog/content/posts/ebpf-dereference-of-modified-ctx-ptr-disallowed/index.md

 The information a program might need is packed into a context structure, and the program receives a context pointer.
 For XDP, the context includes pointers to a packet buffer (`data` and `data_end`).
 The corresponding members are defined as `u32` for complicated reasons.
-Please ignore ugly typecasts for now.
+Please ignore awkward typecasts for now.

 We assume that `drop_ipv4` will attach to an Ethernet interface.
 Therefore, we can determine the protocol from link-layer header.